stepanataccolade/docsv2/sources/pipelines/jobs.md

 You can use either the `versionName` which is a user friendly value or a `versionNumber` which is Shippable's internal incremental numbering system.

-## Selectively overiding INs
+## Selectively overriding INs
-In certain scenarios, you will want to change certain designtime configs when you thinking about runtime.
+In certain scenarios, you will want to change certain design time configs when you thinking about runtime.
 This can be achieved by using this YML
 ```
 jobs: